 Cybersecurity does not have a staffing problem; it has a staffing crappy jobs problem.
 There are ample people out there who want to pontificate about all their grand theories of security.
-Where there are shortages is in security operations.
+What nobody wants to do is actually run anything.

 This is because working blue team defense in cybersecurity is like being the janitor’s assistant’s intern.
 All the miserable work (such as compliance implementation) is dumped on you.
 The executives treat you with contempt.
 If you report any serious issues, you are either ignored or retaliated against.
 When there is a breach, you are blamed, fired, and humiliated.
 Meanwhile, you are expected to know how to secure everything, everywhere, with flawless perfection.

 The cybersecurity industry is top-heavy with self-important thought leaders who are unable or unwilling to get their hands dirty with the operational realities of security.
 The industry keeps venerating these people, while ignoring the regular folks who grind away everyday keeping things safe.

 This also causes skilled security people to seek out careers that are safer, such as penetration testing.
 Oddly enough, breaking into environments is a more rewarding job than protecting them.

 Okay, maybe all of this sounds a little bitter.